• Skip to main content

 Recession proof small business

 Recession strikes the United States roughly once every 10 years and delivers a lethal blow, particularly to the startups and small businesses.
 No one can predict the exact timing or the length of a recession.
-Currently, the coronavirus pandemic is already wreaking havoc on businesses of all sizes.

 During these tough times, buyers disappear, many of your clients will cut their budgets, downsize or discontinue several services or products that they use.
 Small businesses which survive this downturn are the ones who certainly experience an exponential growth once the economy starts to turn around.
 Since many of your competitors will bundle up during the recession, it creates a huge vacuum when the demand starts to pick up again.
 Therefore, recession can actually be an opportunity for growth for those who sail through these rough seas.